 Yellow is one of the jolliest and pep colors one can come across.
 It has been used by companies in their logos for ages.
-The yellow color has the ability to add radiance to any monotonous composition.
+The yellow color can add radiance to any monotonous composition.

 However, with the variety of shades and tones available, there is a lot of confusion about the application of these shades.
-But don’t you worry because we have curated a list of the ten most popular shades of yellow along with a unique set of colors they compliment.
+But don’t worry because we have curated a list of the ten most popular shades of yellow along with a unique set of colors they complement.

 Yellow Iris (PANTONE 11-0622)